 Science, knowledge & society

 We will discuss the basic assumptions of the scientific method, and how science differs from other forms of "knowledge".
 Click here for Introductory Lecture notes (in PowerPoint).

 Lecture notes are given for the week they will be used.
 Print them and bring them to class to annotate during the lecture.
 See the home page for the best way to print the lecture notes.Attend lectures!

 Much of the course content is given in lectures.
 Students who skip lectures reliably do a lot worse!

 During each lecture I will announce specific topics that will show up on the exam.

-For lecture: read two short articles from the New York Times.
+- Read two short articles from the New York Times.
 One on Science v.
-Pseudo-science, and one on the the effects of political polarization on science, plus chapter 1 of the Ray text (or, the equivalent of "What is Science" in whatever text you are using.
+Pseudo-science, and one on the the effects of political polarization on science.